According to Chinese belief, plants not only decorate your house but transmit energy that affects your mental health.

 Wendlandii has dark green velvety leaves on long stalks, and the central vein is silvery.
 The silver variegation in the midrib of the leaves is the most distinctive feature that resembles a feather.

 This climbing aroid has patterned leaves that change as the plant matures.
 When the plant is young, leaves are heart-shaped, and as it matures, the leaves become more arrow-shaped and have no white markings.
-Each leaf is unique with a distinctive arrow shape.
+Each leaf is unique, with a distinctive arrow shape.

 Common Problem for Syngonium Wendlandii

 Leaf spot: Fungal infections cause brown or yellow leaf spots.
-Use a low-nitrogen fertilizer and apply mancozeb to protect the plant from any further damage.
+Use a low-nitrogen fertilizer and apply mancozeb to protect the plant from further damage.

 To prevent any fungus growth on Syngonium Wendlandii, you should avoid excessive watering and high temperatures.